jpyatachkov/nestjs-api-tools/README.md

 ### Pipes

-Couple of useful pipes for data transformation and validation.
+Couple of useful pipes for data transformations.

 #### ParseDatePipe